Mariners vs. Astros Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Kyle Tucker, Jarred Kelenic and others in the Houston Astros-Seattle Mariners matchup at T-Mobile Park on Saturday at 9:40 PM ET.
+Those looking to place a player prop wager can find odds for Jarred Kelenic, Kyle Tucker and others in the Seattle Mariners-Houston Astros matchup at T-Mobile Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!